 \end{itemize}

-\paragraph{Some limitations of these metrics are as follows.}
+\textit{Some limitations of these metrics are as follows.}

 While accuracy is a useful metric for evaluating overall performance, it may not be the most appropriate metric for unbalanced datasets in which the number of samples in each class is significantly different.
 Similarly, F1-score may be biased towards the class with a larger sample size, and AUROC may not be appropriate for datasets with a high degree of class overlap.
 In addition, outliers or non-normal distributions may influence the t-statistic and p-value, whereas Cohen's Kappa may not be applicable to non-categorical data.
 BF10 may be affected by the selection of prior probabilities, and Cohen's d may not apply to non-parametric data.
 The choice of significance level and the data variability may have an effect on the power.